top of page

 408 Students Served from 2002-2014

 Wye River Upper School searches for a way to offer more hands-on learning opportunities for our students.
-Through a generous grant from the Middendorf Foundation, the school purchases a home next to the historic Armory turned school building and begins work to transform the family home into a Makerspace for students.
+Through a generous grant from the Middendorf Foundation, the school purchased a home next to the historic Armory turned school building and began work to transform the family home into a Makerspace for students.

 10 Graduates in the Class of 2017